strongloop/loopback-multitenant-poc/README.md

 ## Gateway Manager

-The gateway manager works as the front facing proxy for the tenany apps.
+The gateway manager works as the front facing proxy for the tenant apps.
 It is available as the `mtg` command on the command line.

-The gateway must be started before the tenant apps can be accessed.
+Gateway must be started before the tenant apps can be accessed.

-**Start gateway**
+**Start Gateway**

 ```
 $ mtg start
 ```

-**Restart gateway**
+**Restart Gateway**

 Note supported currently.